Overall score

 Port Macquarie (NSW) is a regional larger suburb with local services and a more relaxed pace, while Craigieburn (VIC) is an energetic metro larger suburb where cafés and local life overlap.
 Port Macquarie sits more regionally self-contained, whereas Craigieburn is in a middle-ring position.

-Port Macquarie pulls ahead on schools and education options and public transport access, whereas Craigieburn is the better pick for housing affordability and a quieter safety profile.
+Port Macquarie pulls ahead on public transport access and a calmer planning outlook, whereas Craigieburn is the better pick for housing affordability and a quieter safety profile.
 Port Macquarie generally means more sought-after housing, while Craigieburn leans toward more mid-market housing value.

 Port Macquarie suits households prioritising schools more clearly, whereas Craigieburn is the stronger match for retirees and families.